pzim-devdata/tahoma/README.md

 `tahoma open shutter kitchen open shutter room6 cancel last action` : It will only stop the room6 shutter

+- There is a `-n` or `--notification` argument for showing a desktop notification (Linux only) to override the default configuration in `tahoma -c`.
+This is useful if you want to create a shortcut with an execution notification even if in `tahoma -c` notifications are unset.
+For example : `tahoma open shutter kitchen -n`

 # Examples :
 Here are some example commands :